 Colour and spontaneity are two touchstones of my painting.
 While I enjoy viewing many different styles and see value in most works I encounter, I keep returning to the impressionists and post-impressionists especially Vincent Van Gogh.
 Watercolour is my preferred medium when I want to wander and immerse myself in mostly natural surroundings.
 It's a habit I love.

-Painting has been a perennial background interest accompanying me through my journeys.
+Painting has long been an interest accompanying me through my journeys.
 It's taken a back seat to my teaching career and nurturing a family.
 However, it's always allowed me to branch out, meet wonderful people and be expressive in my own personal way.
-Sketching has become my companion filling small visual journals with records of my wanderings.
+Sketching has become a joy, as I fill visual journals with records of my wanderings.

 I love obviously painterly work with brushstrokes and a certain indifference to perfection.
 Turner, Van Gogh, Margaret Olley and Craig Penny are just a sample of amazing influences.
-I deeply admire artists such as Tom Roberts, Arthur Streeton, Clarice Beckett and John Russell as well.
+I deeply admire artists such as John Atkinson Grimshaw, Tom Roberts, Arthur Streeton, Clarice Beckett and John Russell as well.

-I've received local show awards over the years with a small number of entries overall.
-Most recently I gained a Highly Commended for a piece, Creek Crossing, at the TAS Spring exhibition 2021.
+I've received local show awards over the years from a small number of entries overall.
+More recently I gained a Highly Commended for a piece, Creek Crossing, at a TAS Spring exhibition.

 Contributions to annual group exhibitions include TAS, OAG and Downlands.
-I enjoy supporting smaller regional exhibitions such as in Warwick and the Lockyer Valley Foothills.
+I enjoy supporting smaller regional exhibitions such as St Mark's in Warwick, Bell and the Lockyer Valley Foothills.
 Acrylic pieces have been hung with others from TAS in a medical practice here in Toowoomba in recent weeks.